zaqxs123456/GTR_Mk_I_IK/README.md

 ## Features
 - Deterministic selection of one intersection per base (opposite signed internal angles)
-- Clockwise-positive angle output from the global UP vector to each leg
+- Clockwise-positive angle output from the global UP vector to each leg, normalized to 0–2π (0–360°)
 - Optional per-leg angle flipping (`flip_b1`, `flip_b2`) for inverted motor installations
 - Pure NumPy dependency for the core solver (no heavy imaging or GUI libs required)
 - Batch solve convenience